rkapl123/DBAddin/docs/DBModif.md

 As DB Sequences have no Range with data/definitions, invoking the context menu always creates new DB Sequences.
 You can edit existing DB Sequences by Ctrl-Shift clicking the Execute DBModifier Groups dropdown menus or by Ctrl-Shift clicking the created commandbuttons.

-#### Edit DBModifier Definitions
+## Edit DBModifier Definitions

 All DBModifier definitions (done in XML) can be viewed by clicking the dialogBox Launcher on the right bottom corner of the Execute DBModifier Ribbon Group together with Ctrl and Shift.
 This opens the Edit DBModifier Definitions Window:
 ![image](https://raw.githubusercontent.com/rkapl123/DBAddin/master/docs/image/EditDBModifDefinitions.PNG)

-Here you can edit the definitions directly and also insert hidden features like the confirmText.
+Here you can edit the definitions directly and also insert hidden features like the customized confirmation text in the element `confirmText`.

 The DBModifiers can be executed either